MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 ### Power Apps licenses

 If you use a Power Apps license to create dataflows, there's no limitation on the number of dataflows and entities you can create.
-However, there's a limitation on the size of Dataverse service you can use.
+However, there's a limitation on the size of Dataverse service you can use and refresh performance.

 The Power Apps per-app plan covers up to a 50-MB database capacity.
 The Power Apps per-user plan allows you to have a database of 250-MB capacity.

+In Power Apps we have the following limitations in place:

+- A Dataflow refresh can take a maximum of 24 hours.
+- Each query/partition has a maximum run duration of 2 hours.
+- For each refresh, there is a concurrency limit of 4 queries/partitions that can refresh simultaneously.
+- In total, a single UserObjectId can run 10 query evaluations at the same time.

 ### Power BI Pro